guptahimDub/CSV-Tool-And-DataVisualization/Code_Submission_Files/README.md

-# Tool to upload and modify the CSV data and find insights about data.
+# Tool to upload and modify the CSV data and hence find insights about data.

 # Characteristics:
 ## 1. Import:
      To import the CSV file.

     a.
 Choose File -> To select the CSV from local storage.